John Wilcock: Andy Warhol

-During a five-year association with Andy Warhol, Wilcock audiotaped the enigmatic artist's closest associates, asking them to "explain" him, publishing the results in 1971 as The Autobiography and Sex Life of Andy Warhol.
-This $5 biography became a rare book offered for sale on Amazon at prices close to $1,000.
+After being introduced to Andy Warhol in the mid-1960s, Wilcok began a five-year association with the enigmatic artist.
+He assisted on some of Warhol's early films, hanging out at his parties and quickly becoming a regular at The Factory.
+"About six months after I started hanging out at the old, silvery Factory on West 47th Street," Wilcock later reflected, "[Gerard] Malanga came up to me and asked, ‘When are you going to write something about us?'”
+Wilcock interviewed Warhol's closest associates, asking them to "explain" him, publishing the results in 1971 as The Autobiography and Sex Life of Andy Warhol.

+Despite its small initial printing, the $5 book later became sold for upwards of $75 at some of the world's top art museums.
 A revised edition of the book was released in 2010.

-Wilcock co-founded Interview magazine with Warhol in 1969.
+Wilcock and Warhol co-founded Interview magazine in 1969.

 Later life

 Relocating to Ojai, California, in 2001, Wilcock began publishing an international monthly magazine, the Ojai Orange, free to his friends in a dozen countries, along with his weekly column and his weekly public-access television travel show.

 Personal life and death

 Wilcock married Amber (Ellen) La Mann (also known as Amber Nomi Lamann) in Tokyo, Japan, in December of 1967.
 They divorced in 1972.

 Wilcock died in Ojai, California, on 13 September 2018 after multiple strokes, at the age of 91.